erutan/sierra-conditions/content/conditions/breaking.md

 next: '/conditions/reports/'
 ---

-# 2023 Specific Info
+# 2024 Specific Info

 ## Fire Restrictions

-Inyo has been under fire restrictions (no campfires) since early August.
+None yet as of late June, it was a normal snow year but is melting out fast.

  Note in most jurisdictions you need [free CA fire permit](https://www.readyforwildfire.org/permits/campfire-permit/) to use a backpacking stove.